- The Washington Times - Sunday, February 22, 2026

 Advertisement

 Hours later, that was just what Mr. Trump did.
-He cited the Trade Act of 1974 to impose a global 10% tariff starting on Feb.
-24 and lasting for 150 days.
-On Saturday he raised the tariff to 15%.
+He cited the Trade Act of 1974 to impose a global 10% tariff, effective Tuesday and lasting 150 days.
+On Saturday, he raised the tariff to 15%.

 Advertisement